anthonysomerset/Finger-Puppet/README.md

-Rump
+finger-puppet
 ====

-Rump helps you run Puppet locally against a Git checkout.
+finger-puppet helps you run Puppet locally against a Git checkout.

-Rump encourages a Puppet workflow where you quickly + iteratively develop your Puppet manifests on a single machine, then push your changes up to a repository to deploy to the rest of your infrastructure.
+finger-puppet encourages a Puppet workflow where you quickly + iteratively develop your Puppet manifests on a single machine, then push your changes up to a repository to deploy to the rest of your infrastructure.

-This workflow also complements a Capistrano or MCollective-style deployment, where you remotely instruct Rump to check out a copy of the latest manifests and run them.
+This workflow also complements a Capistrano or MCollective-style deployment, where you remotely instruct finger-puppet to check out a copy of the latest manifests and run them.

-Rump also has the ability to freeze Puppet in to the manifests repository, letting you quickly test different versions of Puppet without waiting for packages to appear, and reducing the dependencies on a system to run Puppet down to just Ruby and git.
+finger-puppet also has the ability to freeze Puppet in to the manifests repository, letting you quickly test different versions of Puppet without waiting for packages to appear, and reducing the dependencies on a system to run Puppet down to just Ruby and git.